 (4) The oven of a cooking appliance installed in a consumer’s gas installation must be fitted with an approved flame safeguard system.

-(5) This clause applies in addition to clause 5.12.4 of AS 5601/AG 601 — 2002.
+(5) This clause applies in addition to any relevant requirements in AS 5601.

+[Clause 601 amended in Gazette 21 Apr 2006 p.
+1580.]

 602. Water heating appliances

 (1) Unless otherwise approved, if a gas water heater that does not have a storage facility for heated water is fixed to a wall in which there is any combustible material, the heater must be mounted on —